1shikasarda/Fake-News-Detector/README.md

-# Fake News Detection Multi-Agent System
+# Fake News Detection Multi-Agent Systems

 This project implements a multi-agent system for detecting fake news using a combination of AI techniques.
 The system consists of three main agents: